MrReasonable/jira-analyzer/memory-bank/activeContext.md

    - Workflow state management requires careful consideration of edge cases

 3. **User Feedback**

    - Configuration saving needs clearer success/failure indicators
    - Workflow state editing is more intuitive with visual representations
    - JQL input benefits from validation and suggestions

+4. **Collaborative Development Approach**

+   - Critical thinking and questioning improves code quality
+   - Technical decisions should be challenged when they appear to contradict best practices
+   - Constructive disagreement leads to better solutions than automatic agreement
+   - Team members should function as collaborative partners rather than order-takers
+   - All suggestions, regardless of source, should be evaluated on technical merit